Water quality combined funding program

 • Grant award limit: Varies depending on funding source and project type.
 See the current funding year guidelines below for more information.

-• Amount of matching funds required: Depends on the funding source you receive, can be up to 25 percent match required.
+• Amount of matching funds required: Depends on the funding source you receive; can be up to 25 percent match required.

 Applications are not being accepted at this time.

-Applicants submit one application, generally mid-August through mid-October each year.
 Depending on eligibility and priority, we award the best available funding from several different grants and loans (which could include a combination of grants and loans).
 Our funding comes from a mix of state and federal funds dedicated for water quality improvement and protection.

 Cycle phase Timeline